 Do you want to quickly get rid of fat?
 Download the book 4 Cycle Fat Loss Solution right now.
-From personal experience, I want to say that Shaun & Karen Hadsall’s program for weight loss is one of the best in the world.
+From personal experience, I want to say that Shaun & Karen Hadsall’s PDF guide for weight loss is one of the best in the world.

 By the way, the main reserves of fat are under the skin and this fat is called subcutaneous fat.
 As fat mass increases, the body can start saving fat inside muscle tissue and between the internal abdominal organs.
 This is not a pleasant prospect, because this type of fat — visceral or internal fat — can have a damaging effect on the entire body.
 Subcutaneous fat is relatively harmless.

 Women’s of childbearing age fat usually builds up in the subcutaneous depot below the waist, giving the body a characteristic pear shape.
 Men are more prone to store fat in the waist, their body resembles an apple.

 Men mostly are predisposed to the fullness at the waist, but many women also suffer from this.
 People with a physique “apple” accumulate toxic visceral fat.
 Studies show that a wide waist unambiguously indicates the presence of visceral fat.

 Abdominal obesity is the main cause of a whole bunch of diseases united by the term “metabolic syndrome”.
 Usually, abdominal obesity is diagnosed if the waist circumference exceeds 94 cm for men and 80 cm for women.
 And here are the other indicators to make the diagnosis of metabolic syndrome:

 - an elevated level of blood fat.
-Its high level leads to an increased risk for cardiovascular disease.
+Its high level leads to an increased risk of cardiovascular disease.

 - reduced level of “healthy” cholesterol.